joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

 owned by another thread.
 If multiple threads are asking one event loop to do things, you can run into normal multi-threading race conditions.

 Again, thankfully, asyncio has you covered!
-Using [`run_coroutine_threadsafe()`](https://docs.python.org/3/library/asyncio-task.html#asyncio.run_coroutine_threadsafe) you can handle this situation without too much trouble.
-Note that this gives you `concurrent.futures.Future`, which must be "awaited" in a synchronous way using `result(timeout)` if you need the return value.
+First, it will raise an exception if you try to use an event loop from another thread.
+Second, you have [`run_coroutine_threadsafe()`](https://docs.python.org/3/library/asyncio-task.html#asyncio.run_coroutine_threadsafe) to handle this situation without too much trouble.
+Note that this function gives you `concurrent.futures.Future`, which must be sychronously "awaited" using `result(timeout)` if you need the return value.

 ## Testing